Circle of Success

-Subayo is currently working in 15 locations in Ghana and four locations in Zambia (see Goals and Location page).
+Subayo is currently working in 15 locations in Ghana and four locations in Zambia.
 Each country has at least one national coordinator, and each project has a group of seven Coordinators (listed above).

 Each location has a different micro financing project.
 For example in Ho, the project is harvesting honey.
 Subayo gave the coordinators a very small amount of seed money to buy the equipment necessary to trap bees and collect honey.
 After making their product the women sell it to their community.
 The money raised from the sales is either reinvested into expanding the business or goes towards another venture.

 Teaching Along with Projects